 - 3 cloves of garlic, grated or finely minced

 - 2 cups heavy cream

 - 1 cup grated parmesan cheese, plus more for garnish

 - 2 tablespoons olive oil, divided

 - salt + pepper

 - Bring a large pot of water to a bowl.
 Season the water with salt.

-- While waiting for the water to boil, heat a large skillet over medium high heat with 1 tablespoon olive oil.
+- While waiting for the water to boil, heat a cast iron skillet (or any large skillet) over medium high heat with 1 tablespoon olive oil.
 Add the broccoli, season with a pinch of salt and pepper, and cook the broccoli uncovered for 4 minutes until bright green.
-Add in ¼ cup water, and cook uncovered until the water has evaporated, and the broccoli is crisp tender.
+Add in 1/4 cup water, and cook uncovered until the water has evaporated, and the broccoli is crisp tender.
 Transfer the cooked broccoli to a medium size bowl.

-- Add the fettuccine to the water, and cook according to manufacturers instructions.
+- Add the fettuccine to the boiling water, and cook according to manufacturers instructions.

 - In the same skillet you cooked the broccoli, heat another tablespoon of olive oil, and cook the chicken in an even layer.
 Season with salt and pepper.
 Cook about 5-7 minutes, or until the chicken is golden brown and cooked thru, turning the chicken several times.
 Transfer the cooked chicken to the same bowl as the broccoli.